Acktarius/conceal-flash-cards/README.md

 # conceal-flash-cards
-learn about Conceal Network with Flash Cards
+learn about cryptocurrency and blockchain and Conceal Network in particular, using Flash Cards

 # Install